opensumi/docs/docs/integrate/quick-start/electron.en.md

 order: 2
 ---

-OpenSumi integrates internally a simple Electron framework,and designed to provide a desktop environment for quick testing OpenSumi.
-You can build your own client using [idee-electron](https://github.com/opensumi/ide-electron) as a template.
+OpenSumi integrates internally a simple Electron framework, and designed to provide a desktop environment to quick test OpenSumi.
+You can build your own client with [idee-electron](https://github.com/opensumi/ide-electron) as a template.

 You can also get the relevant installation package in the [Release](https://github.com/opensumi/ide-electron/releases) list for a quick experience.

 ![preview](https://img.alicdn.com/imgextra/i4/O1CN013APO901bevPEe8Ydx_!!6000000003491-2-tps-2478-1624.png)

-## Compatible Environment
+## Compatible Environments

 - Electron 11.4.3+
 - macOS & Windows 7+
 - Node.js 12+

-## Local Start
+## Local Launch

-> **Note: As a large number of packages need to be downloaded during the compilation process, and some packages need to access GitHub to download the source code, please keep GitHub accessible.
-Many 404 Not Found problems are caused by network access failures.**
-> China mainland Users who cannot install dependencies properly because of network problems can switch to the `main-cn` branch first: `git checkout main-cn`, or refer to the appendix at the end of the article to configure the npm image.
+> **Note: Since a large number of packages need to be downloaded during the compilation process, and some packages need to access GitHub to download the source code, please keep GitHub accessible.
+Many 404 Not Found problems are caused by network access failures.**   China mainland users who cannot install dependencies properly because of network problems can switch to the `main-cn` branch first: `git checkout main-cn`, or refer to the appendix at the end of the article to configure the npm image.

 Run the following commands in sequence: